 - Description: A device designed to improve the consistency of the putting stroke for all golfers, from beginners to experts

 - Students: Kevin Bezick, Michael Petree, Joe Saarem, Andy Oroz, Zac Somers

 ME #27: One-Handed Athletic Wheelchair

 - Description: One-handed athletic wheelchair for wheelchair rugby

 - Students: Juan Ortega, Daniel Maykel, Roberto Jimenez Rojas, Casey Omaye, Robert Roque

 ME #28: Drone Docking Station

-- Description: As Unmanned Aerial Vehicle (UAV) technology matures, and the practicality of its application in commercial and industrial markets grows, the need for effective infrastructure to support these craft in an efficient manner becomes apparent.
-This necessity inspired the Engineering International team to work toward developing a system which would work within, and indeed be part of, such infrastructure.
+- Description: As unmanned aerial vehicle (UAV) technology matures and the practicality of its application in commercial and industrial markets grows, the need for effective infrastructure to support these craft in an efficient manner becomes apparent.
+This necessity inspired the Engineering International team to work toward developing a system thatwould work within, and indeed be part of, such infrastructure.
 Currently one of the main limiting factors for UAVs is the relatively limited battery life, and by extension, the limited range of these craft.
 To resolve this, Engineering International has conceived of a station which would allow a compatible UAV to land and exchange its battery, effectively refueling the aircraft in route to a goal.
 This design will operate autonomously while requiring very little calibration or technician work, as well as incorporating a modular build, so that components can be easily replaced.
 It is the vision of Engineering International that such battery stations would act as outposts for a centralized hub.
-These stations would provide an economical, and small footprint, method of drastically increasing the effective range of UAV operations for large scale applications.
+These stations would provide an economical and small-footprint method of drastically increasing the effective range of UAV operations for large-scale applications.

 - Students: John Hladky, Shane Lawson, Teresa Baerens, Seun Animashaun, Wadih Zaklit